ThePhOeNiX810815/Endpoint-Status-Checker/README.md

 This piece of software is safe to use on your host, ignore any false positives.

-Application have inteligent AutoUpdate method, using GitHub packages.
+Application have intelligent AutoUpdate method, using GitHub packages.

 # Requirements
 - Windows 7 / Server 2008 R2 or later